 - Once assessed, all parties are made aware that the investigation is complete and that a written response will be issued by the Board.

-- The Board findings and subsequent decision will be final.
+- The Board decision will be final.

 - The findings are communicated to the instigator and others involved, as appropriate.

 - Only under extreme circumstances, where significant new evidence is provided, and at the discretion of the Chairman, will an appeal be considered.

 - All complaints are be entered in the complaints log and closed out on completion.
 Details filed in the office for future review.